zasdaym/cka/README.md

   - Scale based on CPU utilization with maximum replicas of 2.
   - Make it accessible on `kubeapp2.$PUBLIC_IP.sslip.io`.

-- Run these commands, and try to access http://echo.$WORKER1_IP.sslip.io:31090.
+- Run these commands.
 Does it work?
 If not, what's wrong?

 ```bash
 export WORKER1_IP=CHANGE_ME